AI Screenr

 • Overall confidence — 0.0 to 1.0 score reflecting how much evidence the AI had to work with.

-• Executive summary — 2–3 sentence TL;DR for hiring managers who only read the top.
+• Executive summary — 2 to 3 sentence overview for hiring managers who only read the top.

 Dimensional Scores

-• Evidence-quality label: Strong / Moderate / Weak / None
+• Quality rating: Strong / Moderate / Weak / None

-• Evidence snippets — direct transcript quotes that support the score
+• Evidence excerpts — direct transcript quotes that support the score

-• Missing evidence notes — what the rubric expected but the transcript did not reveal
+• Missing evidence notes — what the criteria expected but the transcript did not show

 If you defined them in Step 1:

-• Knockout results — triggered / assessed flags plus evidence for each criterion.
+• Disqualification results — triggered or assessed flags plus evidence for each rule.

-• Must-have competency results — pass / fail plus evidence per competency.
+• Must-have skill results — pass or fail plus evidence per skill.

 Summary Blocks

-• Strengths — 3–5 bullets of what stood out.
+• Strengths — 3 to 5 bullets of what stood out.

-• Risks — 3–5 bullets of what raised concerns.
+• Risks — 3 to 5 bullets of what raised concerns.

-• Notable quotes — the most interesting lines the AI pulled from the transcript.
+• Notable quotes — the most interesting lines the AI identified in the transcript.

-• Suggested next step — a recommendation tuned to the score and evidence quality.
+• Suggested next step — a recommendation based on the score and evidence quality.

-• Coverage summary — what fraction of custom questions, competencies, knockouts, and blueprints were actually covered by the candidate's answers.
+• Coverage summary — how much of your custom questions, skills, disqualification rules, and question templates were actually addressed by the candidate's answers.

 Transcript and Recording